Resources

 • Reach the floor (if your thermal curtains don’t reach the floor, air will flow out from underneath the curtain panel)

-• Overlap in the middle to fully close and trap cold or hot air
+• Overlap in the middle to prevent heat loss or heat invasion

 DIY Thermal Curtains